microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequest.md

 ````
 typedef struct
 {
     // Maximum number of pending events allowed.
 This is to prevent a caller from
     // submitting millions of events.
     //
     LONG MaximumNumberOfPendingRequests;
     // Maximum number of User-mode data entries stored.
     //
     LONG MaximumNumberOfPendingDataBuffers;
     // Size of User-mode data entry.
     //
     LONG SizeOfDataBuffer;
     // This Handler is optionally called when a Request is canceled.
     //
     EVT_DMF_NotifyUserWithRequest_Function* EvtPendingRequestsCancel;
     // Client Driver's Event Log Provider name to enable
     // event logging from the DMF_NotifyUserWithRequest Module.
     //
     PWSTR ClientDriverProviderName;
     // Optional callback for Client to process data before it is flushed.
     //
     EVT_DMF_BufferQueue_ReuseCleanup* EvtDataCleanup;
+    // Use automatic time stamping.
+    //
+    BOOLEAN TimeStamping;
 } DMF_CONFIG_NotifyUserWithRequest;
 ````
 Member | Description